attajak/termux-ai/README.md

 ai "How do I untar a file in Linux?"

 2. Piping (The Power Move)
-Feed output from other commands into Termai.
+Feed output from other commands into Termux-AI.
 Debug an error log:
 ```bash
 cat error.log | ai "Explain what caused this crash"